H3LL0WORLD/diemaschine/README.md

 # diemaschine
-Find anyone on public webcams, found with shodan.
+Find anyone on public webcams, found with shodan. test